bruceminanga/Eld-trip-planner/README.md

     - **Trip Segments:** See the detailed list of planned driving, rest, pickup, etc., segments.
     - **ELD Logs:** View the generated ELD log data, including the timeline graph and summary.
 Use the date tabs (if the trip spans multiple days) to view specific logs.
 9. Use the "Export" buttons in the header to download the trip data in JSON, CSV, or PDF (Log Sheet) format.

----

-## Deployment

-- **Backend (Django):** Can be deployed to platforms like Heroku, Render, PythonAnywhere, or a traditional VPS.
-Ensure environment variables (especially `GEOAPIFY_API_KEY`, `SECRET_KEY`, `DATABASE_URL`, `DEBUG=False`) are set correctly on the deployment server.
-You may need to configure `ALLOWED_HOSTS` in `settings.py`.
-- **Frontend (React):** Can be deployed as a static site to platforms like Vercel, Netlify, GitHub Pages, etc.
-  - Run `npm run build` (or `yarn build`) to create a production build.
-  - Configure environment variables on the hosting platform if your frontend needs the backend URL (e.g., `VITE_API_BASE_URL`).
-  - Set up server-side routing or rewrite rules if using `react-router-dom` in `BrowserRouter` mode to handle page reloads correctly.
-  - If deploying frontend and backend separately, configure CORS (Cross-Origin Resource Sharing) on the Django backend (using `django-cors-headers`) to allow requests from your frontend domain.

----